proxium/nodejs-mongo-minikube/README.md

 This is a hello-world simple Node.JS app that uses Mongoose to connect to MongoDB.
-The database connection was made following the 12FA approach (no hard-coded values for the database connection) and is done in db.js server.js is including db.js and will shows:
+The database connection was made following the 12FA approach (no hard-coded values for the database connection) and is done in db.js

+server.js is including db.js and will shows:
   - Hello world - dev (when deploying dev-cluster, visible under http://nodejs-hello.local.dev)
   - Hello world - prod (when deploying prod-cluster, visible under http://nodejs-hello.local.prod)

+To avoid the `/etc/hosts` pollution problem, we installed ingress-dns addon and created per cluster a specific file (for macOS) `/etc/resolver/<our-file>` to magically access all local services.

 ## Set up your tools